 Here are 5 awesome tools to get you started on doing some amazing testing for your website.

-With this tool, you set up two different landing pages on your website and tell Google Analytics which pages to look at to compare metrics.
+With Optimize, setup is quick and easy!
+Simply implement Optimize across your website and you'll be able to start running tests in a snap!
+Optimize allows set up two different landing pages on your website and tell Google Analytics which pages to look at to compare metrics.
 With this tool, you have to have access to your website and must create the variations of landing pages on your own.
 It requires knowledge of creating landing pages (whether hard-coded or through the use of a CMS) and requires the implementation of an experiment code on your landing page.

 This tool started off as a great way to see how users interact with specific pages on your site through the use of heatmapping.
 Clicktale uses a snippet of code on your website landing pages to show:

 - How visitors move their mouse on your website

 - Where visitors click most often

 - How far down the page they generally scroll